arduino/arduino-language-server/README.md

 - Be responsive.
 We may need you to provide additional information in order to investigate and resolve the issue.
 - If you find a solution to your problem, please comment on your issue report with an explanation of how you were able to fix it and close the issue.

+### Security

+If you think you found a vulnerability or other security-related bug in this project, please read our [security policy](https://github.com/arduino/arduino-language-server/security/policy) and report the bug to our Security Team 🛡️
+Thank you!

+e-mail contact: security@arduino.cc

 ## How to contribute

 Contributions are welcome!
 Here are all the ways you can contribute to the project.